hellgorithm/sqlvc/README.md

 * Track DDL changes
 * Compare versions via external difftool (Diffmerge is currently supported)
 * Apply merged changes in database
+* Commit database changes
+* Apply commit to other server as long as the target server is SQLVC enabled
+* Commit the applied changes in other server

 There are still features that are not yet implemented